Datarade Review: Key Features and Insights

 Seismic attributed 39% of active pipeline to ZoomInfo-influenced opportunities, with sales productivity up 54%: "That combination of our internal CRM data, external signals, and AI that's given all that context has helped us craft very specific account- and persona-based messages."
 (Seismic Case Study)

-Universal Access: Use ZoomInfo's intelligence through native products, APIs, or MCP, in any front-end.
+Universal Access: Use ZoomInfo's intelligence through native products, APIs, or MCP.

-BDO Canada activated quality data directly within internal systems: "The plug-and-play aspect of the API means I can integrate it very easily into any process and get information at a moment's notice," achieving an 87% reduction in time spent on internal data dashboard updates.
+BDO Canada reduced internal data dashboard update time by 87% via API integration: "The plug-and-play aspect of the API means I can integrate it very easily into any process and get information at a moment's notice."
 (BDO Canada Case Study)

 Datarade or ZoomInfo: Comparison Summary